dr-sadat/dr-sadat.github.io/Teaching/CS321/README.md

 ## Background Knowledge
 - Although not required, some experience with the Linux OS will be useful.
-The virtual machine used in this class is based on Ubuntu 16.04.
+The virtual machine used in this class is based on version 4.4 of the Linux kernel.
 - The programming projects are based on C. While proficiency in C is not required, basic knowledge of C or a similar programming language is essential.